Freedom Homeschooling

 Free Music Curriculum

-The main focus of the website is sheet music, but they also offer a wide range of resources for musicians, including tuners, chord charts, and lessons.
+The main focus of the website is sheet music, but it also offers a wide range of resources for musicians, including tuners, chord charts, and lessons.
 Sheet music and other resources are available for over 35 musical instruments and voice.
 While a paid subscription is offered, 90% of the website’s materials are accessible for free.

 This website offers numerous guides and tutorials for learning to play the guitar.
 Many of these tutorials include audio recordings and videos.